RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## Do I keep my current IP addresses?

-Yes, all of your public and internal IP addresses will be migrated.
-IP numbers ending with 1 or 2 can’t be used cause the IP numbers are reserved for internal use.
-If your instance uses one of those ip addresses, they will be changed during the move.
-The mac address will remain the same, so please configure network device to use DHCP.
+Yes, all of your public (floating) and internal IP addresses will be migrated.

 -----